MikronT/CursorMower/README.md

 clear
 ```

-To extend coloring variety of #CommandPrompt you can remap any of 16 predefined colors with the following command.
+To extend coloring variety of Command Prompt you can remap any of 16 predefined colors with the following command.
 The general syntax is below

 ```ini
 console_color={0-f}   {000000-ffffff}